sai-pendyala/Tic-Tac-Toe/README.md

 - `index.html`: This file contains the HTML markup for the game.
 It sets up the basic structure of the page, including the game board and any user interface elements.
 It also links to the style.css and script.js files so that they can be used to style and add functionality to the game.
 - `style.css`: This file contains the styles for the game.
 It determines the appearance of the game board and any user interface elements, such as buttons or text boxes.
 It is used to make the game look visually appealing and easy to use.
 - `script.js`: This file contains the JavaScript code for the game.
 It adds interactivity to the game, allowing users to click on the board and interact with it.
 It also controls the game logic, determining which player goes next, when the game is over, and who the winner is.
 It is responsible for making the game function as a game, rather than just a static webpage.

-## Credits

-This game was created by **Sai Ram Pendyala** as a project for learning HTML, CSS, and JavaScript.